 The more years we spend in Colorado the more my gear closet has grown.
-Which is also to say that my list of trail running gifts, wants and needs expands with each season.
+This is also to say that my list of trail running gifts, wants, and needs expand with each season.

 A lot of the time, our trail runs are really more like big hikes.
 So it’s fair to say a lot of the run gear I’ve picked out will make the perfect hiking gifts too!

 They’re generally things that are going to make our time out in the wilderness easier or safer.
-And don’t worry I’ve got you covered from some of the big splurge items like the pack to smaller equally great gift ideas like anti chafe.
+And don’t worry I’ve got you covered from some of the big splurge items like the pack to smaller equally great gift ideas like anti-chafe creams.

 I didn’t realize what I was missing by not having poles until I finally borrowed a pair during my daredevil Costa Rica trail running trip.